sciabarracom/openserverless-testing/SETUP.md

 - Upload the secrets and run the tests on GitHub actions
 - Rebuild the CI environment

-# Recover access to the CI environenent
+# Recover access to the CI environment

 - Copy `.env.dist` in `.env` and put the secrets in it (ask us of course)
-- Execute `task kubeconfig`` to load all the kubeconfig in nuv.
+- Execute `task kubeconfig` to load all the kubeconfig in ops.
-- Execute `nuv config use` then `nuv config use <n>` to select a configuration
+- Execute `ops config use` then `ops config use <n>` to select a configuration
-- Execute `nuv setup nuvolaris login` to log into one of them
+- Execute `ops setup nuvolaris login` to log into one of them

 # Generate all the secrets